 The state of Vermont and LEPC12 requires that TierII reports be sent in the Tier2 Submit file format .ts2.
 If you send a paper copy or pdf it will not be accepted.
 Please email these files to Victoria Littlefield at [email protected].

 All facilities that use or possess certain hazardous substances (including petroleum products) or chemicals that exceed the minimum reporting threshold quantity are required under the Vermont Community Right-to-Know Program and the federal Emergency Planning and Community Right-to-Know Act (EPCRA) to complete a Tier II inventory form and submit it annually to the state’s Hazardous Materials Compliance Officer.
 All reporting facilities and transporters are also encouraged to participate in the LEPC.
-Our meetings are usually the third Thursdays of even months.
-You can find the meeting notice at https://www.lepc12.org/calendar/
+The LEPC meets on a quarterly basis.

 Hazardous materials that require reporting include lethal chemicals, but also common substances such as fuel, and even sand, salt, or sawdust if in large quantities.
 To see what the list of substances is and the reporting threshold, or to contact the state office, go to the VT HAZMAT Compliance Tier II Program using the link below.
 EPCRA has reporting requirements and Vermont has its own requirements.